Angular diameter: For a sphere

-The difference is due to the fact that the apparent edges of a sphere are its tangent points, which are closer to the observer than the center of the sphere.
-The difference is significant only for spherical objects of large angular diameter, since the following small-angle approximations hold for small values of $x$:
+where R is the radius of the sphere and h is the distance to the near surface of the sphere.

+The difference with the case of a perpendicular circle is significant only for spherical objects of large angular diameter, since the following small-angle approximations hold for small values of $x$:

 Estimating angular diameter using the hand

 Estimates of angular diameter may be obtained by holding the hand at right angles to a fully extended arm, as shown in the figure.

 Use in astronomy

 In astronomy, the sizes of celestial objects are often given in terms of their angular diameter as seen from Earth, rather than their actual sizes.
 Since these angular diameters are typically small, it is common to present them in arcseconds (″).
 An arcsecond is 1/3600th of one degree (1°) and a radian is 180/π degrees.
 So one radian equals 3,600 × 180/$\pi$ arcseconds, which is about 206,265 arcseconds (1 rad ≈ 206,264.806247").
 Therefore, the angular diameter of an object with physical diameter d at a distance D, expressed in arcseconds, is given by: